MIEMSS Veterans Services Specialist Program (VSS Program)

-This policy applies to the certification/licensure status of all Maryland prehospital providers (EMR, EMT–B, CRT, Paramedic and EMD) who are deployed or activated under military orders in the service of the United States Armed Forces.
+This policy applies to the certification/licensure status of all Maryland prehospital clinicians (EMR, EMT–B, CRT, Paramedic and EMD) who are deployed or activated under military orders in the service of the United States Armed Forces.
 This also includes any reservist called to extended active duty.
-Recognizing that no entity can jeopardize the rights and privileges of one called into the service of the United States, a “military EMS provider status” is available to these service members, enabling them to return to their established level of function within one year of their return to Maryland.
+Recognizing that no entity can jeopardize the rights and privileges of one called into the service of the United States, a “military EMS clinician status” is available to these service members, enabling them to return to their established level of function within one year of their return to Maryland.

 The date of return will be established based on the service member's certificate of discharge, statement of release, separation orders, or certificate of retirement.
 The State of Maryland reserves the right to require a photocopy of one of the above as documentation of the service member's date of return.